Because we focus on buy & hold rental properties, Cash Flow is THE MOST IMPORTANT metric we look at when considering an acquisition.

 Caution: This post goes technical real quick and my geeky side does come out 🙂

-Most people, even some experienced Realtors, think cash flow is the gross revenue generated from a rental property.
+Most people, even some experienced Realtors, think cash flow is the gross revenue (total rents) generated from a rental property.
 Unfortunately, that is not true.
 Cash Flow is similar to Net Operating Income, but also includes some calculations for future expenses.
 Let me explain…

 Monthly Revenue – TRIMMVC = Cash Flow